JosephWildey/MachineLearningModels/README.md

 # Solutions
 Contains all of my solutions to datasets I have found

-**Filepaths may be broken due to organization
+**Filepaths may be broken due to organization, and because for some of these I wrote the code on Linux**